mkah91/azure-keyvault-cli/README.md

 ### Install with pip

-If you want to have it globally available, run in your global python environment:
+To install the latest stable version, run:

 ```
 pip3 install --index-url https://test.pypi.org/simple/ azure-keyvault-cli
 ```

+If you want to have it globally available, make sure to run it in your global python environment.

 ## Contributing